zibonbadi/zibonbadi.github.io/md/digifab03.md

 ![Cutting job displayed on the laser cutter](../img/lesson3/jobtime.jpg)

 In the image below you can also see some oversights on my part: First, one leg is missing the nub necessary to join it to one of the circular foot pieces.
 The tail's bush pieces were also mistakenly measured according to the bone width, while the desired effect required measurement of half the pieces' length in order to center them.
-Lastly, the pelvis bone was measured to shortly such that the hindlegs cannot be fit onto them.
+Lastly, the pelvis bone was measured too short such that the hindlegs cannot be fit onto them.
 Some components of the model, as well as the test cut (white) can be seen below:

 ![The half-assembled fox model featuring manufacturing errors](../img/lesson3/components.jpg)